cloudmesh-community/book/chapters/devops/puppet.md

 to previous version of software is cumbersome, time consuming and error prone.
-Puppet is configuration management tool that simplifies complex task of deploying new software, applying software updates and rollback software packages in large cluster efficiently.
+Puppet is configuration management tool that simplifies complex task of deploying new software, applying software updates and rollback software packages in large cluster.
 Puppet does this through Infrastructure as Code (IAC).
 Code is written for infrastructure on one central location and is pushed to nodes in all environments (Dev, Test, Production) using puppet tool.
 Configuration